This talk unpacks the form and nature of white supremacist extremism

 The Hate Effects of Jai Shree Ram – Video 2

-In Video 2 – The Hate Effects of Jai Shree Ram, Professor Dutta brings to light videos that surfaced on X (Twitter) where Hindutva mobs are seen attaching Muslim shops and Muslim shop owners while chanting “Jai Shree Ram.” via @YouTube
+In Video 2 of the series The Hate Effects of Jai Shree Ram, Professor Dutta brings to light videos that surfaced on X (Twitter) where Hindutva mobs are seen attacking Muslim shops and Muslim shop owners, while chanting “Jai Shree Ram.”

 Hindutva, Violence and the Ayodhya Temple: Interrogating the Diaspora